ESWAT/cektop/README.md

 # CEKTOP

-CEKTOP helps you bootstrap a website or app using GitHub Pages, with the tools you want to use (instead of Jekyll or plain jane HTML/CSS/JavaScript).
+CEKTOP is a static site generator for GitHub Pages.
+It helps you bootstrap your website or app using a Grunt & Node.js that’s very configurable (so you’re not stuck with Jekyll or plain jane HTML/CSS/JavaScript).

 Out of the box CEKTOP uses the following: